itshugota/poc-pv-vue/README.md

 - **Critical `vue-web-component-wrapper`'s bug**: Setting props before mounting the web component causes them to be overwritten by default values (https://github.com/vuejs/vue-web-component-wrapper/issues/34).
 That means we have to can't really use Web Components built with `vue-web-component-wrapper` since we would have to use `setTimeout` everywhere as a workaround to fix this issue.
 - **Bundle size**: The VueJS core library _and_ `vue-web-component-wrapper` weigh about 69.2kB minified, and 25.2kB minified & gzipped.
 The component itself weighs about 11.9kB minified and 3.4kb minified & gzipped.
 - **Styling**: There are some problems regarding using Web Components in a (UI) Design System.
-For example, how do you build a WC using SolidJS and you need to use a Material Button inside it?
+For example, how do you build a WC using VueJS and you need to use a Material Button inside it?
 This can't be solved unless you also use Web Components to build the Material UI elements.
 - AngularJS 1.3.20 doesn't support `ng-prop-*` and `ng-on-*` which are great syntactic sugar for Web Components.

 ## How to run this POC